GlennTatum/GlennTatum/README.md

 ## Hi!

-I'm a senior in the New York City Metropolitan area, interested in Site Reliability Engineering and Distributed Systems.
+I am a senior in the New York City Metropolitan area, interested in Site Reliability Engineering and Distributed Systems.

 ### Skills/Interests